 At the time of introduction of a new vaccine into the NIP, vaccine demand can vary substantially depending on its ramp-up and the timing of the roll-out.
 Once the introduction phase has been completed, if the health systems are sufficiently strong to reach a high coverage, the demand stabilizes unless supply constraints occur limiting the capacity of the program to reach the target population.
-An exception is represented by vaccines for diseases with outbreak potential where supplementary immunization activities (SIAs) aimed at reducing the number of susceptible individuals and/or for immediate outbreak response can cause significant variability in the overall demand.
+An exception is represented by vaccines for diseases with outbreak potential and/or vaccines for immediate outbreak response where SIAs aimed at reducing the number of suceptible individuals can cause significan variability in the overall demand.